Learn which sewing supplies you absolutely need to start sewing

-Hey y’all – one thing that can be overwhelming or a complete surprise for beginner sewists is supplies.
-I mean beyond a machine and fabric, what do you actually NEED to have to start sewing?
-Today in a sewing for beginners post I’m going to cover the 5 must have tools to start sewing.
+Hey y’all – one thing that can be overwhelming or a complete surprise for beginner sewists is sewing supplies.
+I mean beyond a machine and fabric, which sewing tools do you actually NEED to have to start sewing?
+Today in a sewing for beginners post I’m going to cover my list of 5 must have tools to start sewing.
 And there are really only 5.
 If you’ve been sewing for a while, feel free to chime in in the comments with what your top 5 sewing tools are.
-Oh, and PS – there’s a giveaway at the bottom of the post, so make sure to read the whole thing!

 If you’ve ever stood on the notions aisle at a fabric store, staring at all.the.pins. and having no idea which ones to get, it can be discouraging.
 You’ll sometimes find a pre-packaged sewing kit, but the problem with those is that they may include things you don’t need (like who actually uses those teeny tiny spools of thread?) and the quality of the items you do need isn’t always great.
 So, in no particular order, these are the bare minimum things that probably didn’t come with your sewing machine that you need to start sewing.